LogosInitiative/alpha/README.md

     plise la kukte la
     The apple is delicious.

 Both the words `plise` (apple) and `kukte` (tasty), as defined in Lojban, take more than one argument.
-But we have need only of the first of each, so we need not specify pronouns for the remainsing slots.
+But we have need only of the first of each, so we need not specify pronouns for the remaining slots.

 ### Indefinite Pronouns

-Indefinite pronouns allow us to many statement about ...
+Indefinite pronouns allow us to make statement about ...

     plise sa kukte sa
     Any apple is delicious.

-### Possesive Pronouns
+### Possessive Association

+    plise m'la kukte la
+    The apple of mine is delicious.

-    plise t'mi kukte ta
+    plise d'la kukte la
-    My apple is delicious.
+    The apple of yours is delicious.

-### Restrictive Association Pronouns
+### Restrictive Association

+Restrictive pronouns are used to restrict the referent of a pronoun to a limited set as described by other predicates.

+    pilse sa xunre r'sa kukte sa
+    Any apple that is red is delicious.

-### Incidental Association Pronouns
+### Incidental Association

+    pilse la xunre p'la kukte la
+    The apple which happens to be red is delicious.